hmc-cs-dzhang/language-design/language-design.md

 returned a new Sound.
 This way, the user could easily compose functions using calls like `mySound.reverse().overlay(otherSound)`.

-In addition, _Growing a Language_ showed the importance of keeping a keeping an API as contained as possible, and only including options that would be relevant to many users.
+In addition, _Growing a Language_ showed the importance of keeping an API as contained as possible, and only including options that would be relevant to many users.
 On pages 10 and 11, Steele showed many cases of data types, each increasingly obscure.
 After describing them, Steele asked "So should we make 'x' a type in the Java programming language?"
-In the ends, he concludes that language designers should not include these rare features because "It would not be fair to weigh down all programmers with the need to have or to learn all the words for all niche uses" (Steele, 12).
+In the end, he concludes that language designers should not include these rare features because "It would not be fair to weigh down all programmers with the need to have or to learn all the words for all niche uses" (Steele, 12).
 This idea ties with the theme of making